 Again in 2018, a significant paradigm shift happened in stroke care.
 DAWN trial showed significant benefits of Endovascular thrombectomy in patients with large vessel occlusion in the arteries of the proximal anterior circulation.
 This trial extended stroke window up to 24 hours in selected patients using perfusion imaging.
 Due to this, we can treat more patients even up to 24 hours.

-All patients should be treated with an antiplatelet agent and a statin, and be admitted for a full stroke evaluation.
-Hypertension is often seen in the acute stroke.
+All patients should be treated with an antiplatelet agent and a statin, and be admitted for full stroke evaluation.
+Hypertension is often seen in acute stroke.
 This should not be aggressively treated.
 A baseline electrocardiogram is recommended.
 The following labs would be indicated when a diagnosis of stroke is entertained:

 A transthoracic echocardiogram, telemetry monitoring, and neck vessel imaging are necessary to elucidate the etiology of stroke.

 Acute ischemic stroke patients who meet the criteria for rtPA and do not have any contraindications should receive IV rtPA.
 Patients who have large vessel occlusions should be evaluated for possible endovascular intervention.
-All patients suspected of having acute ischemic stroke should be admitted for a full neurological work up.
+All patients suspected of having acute ischemic stroke should be admitted for a full neurological workup.
 Neurology consultation should be obtained.
-The workup of acute ischemic stroke includes a search for a source of thrombus, which includes carotid evaluation by ultrasound, CTA, MRA, or conventional angiography.
+The workup of acute ischemic stroke includes a search for a source of thrombus, which includes carotid artery evaluation by ultrasound, CTA, MRA, or conventional angiography.
 A Transthoracic echocardiogram is obtained to ascertain for low ejection fraction, the cardiac source of the clot, or patent foramen ovale.
 EKG and telemetry are obtained to ascertain for rhythms predisposing to stroke such as atrial fibrillation.
 Labs such as a fasting lipid panel, and hemoglobin A1C, are obtained to ascertain for modifiable risk factors for stroke.
 Other labs such as a hypercoagulable panel in young patients or B12 and syphilis testing in selected patients is also obtained.
 Antiplatelet and statins remain the mainstay of medical management of stroke.

 A notable potential complication after fibrinolytic therapy is hemorrhagic transformation.
 Hemorrhagic transformation is classified as hemorrhagic infarction and parenchymal hematoma, each with 2 subsets.
 Predictive factors for the occurrence of this complication include increased infarction area, gray matter location, atrial fibrillation, and cerebral embolism, acute hyperglycemia, low platelet count, and poor collateral circulation.